-This property identifies the E39 Actor or Actors who have or have had custody of an instance of E18 Physical Thing at some time.
+Scope note: This property identifies the E39 Actor or Actors who have or have had custody of an instance of E18 current.

+Physical Thing at some time.

-The distinction with P50 has current keeper (is current keeper of) is that P49 has former or current keeper (is former or current keeper of) leaves open the question as to whether the specified keepers are current.
+The distinction with P50 has current keeper (is current keeper of) is that P49 has former or current keeper (is former or current keeper of) leaves open the question as to whether the specified keepers are paintings from The Iveagh Bequest (E18) has former or current keeper Secure Deliveries Inc. (E40)